How do you transport a body interstate in Australia?

 Australians often pass away in a different state to where their family lives.
-Interstate transport, so a funeral can happen near loved ones, is common and the funeral director handles most of it for you.
-This guide covers what is involved, the rules, and what to expect to pay.
+Bringing them home for the funeral is common, and the funeral director handles most of it for you.
+What is involved, the rules around it, and the likely cost all depend on the route.

 Why interstate transport happens